Translation of Documents

 If this data is NOT described in English language or if the document does NOT use the Latin alphabet at all, an officially certified translation into English has to be provided as well.

 Please check the Legalization of Foreign Documents in Higher Education requirements from your country.
 If you are required to provide full diplomatic legalization, you should contact the Austrian Embassy or Consulate in your country to find out more about the translation requirements.
-Legalization is NOT required to apply.
+Legalization is NOT required to apply, but must be verified by June 1 of the intake year.